bipubipu/getHired/README.md

 * good at version control

 ## Why do you set a 3 month restriction?
-A time frame is good for both you(supporter) and me.
+A timeframe is good for both you(supporter) and me.
 If you care about the result but don't want to know details, check this repo 3 months later.
 Another reason is that my current saving can only support me for another 3 months.
 If I can't achieve the goal, I'll leave this country.

+## Why do you just start?
+I I I don't have much to show before o(T﹏T)o

 ## How does it work?
 It utilises the theory of six degrees of separation.
 The more people participated, the better result it would be.